You might be reading this because you’ve failed the NCLEX. (If you haven’t, skip down to get to the study tips).

 How well did your school cover the strategies that the NCLEX tests you on?
 Unless they had you use an NCLEX simulator of some kind, like the one that Platinum Tests offers, there’s really no way to know.

-(Pro tip: You can find out more about Platinum Tests here.
-They are actually the only company that I know of that has a true Computerized Adaptive Test system).
+(Pro tip: You can find out more about my best-reviewed NCLEX products here.
+Platinum Tests in particular is the only company that I know of that has a true Computerized Adaptive Test system).
+This link is also posted at the end of this article if you want to go back to it.

 Well, the NCLEX is not random.
 They tell you specifically what they’ll test you on, and then they do it.